Leody Taveras Player Props: Rangers vs. Red Sox

 Leody Taveras At The Plate

-- Among the qualifying batters in MLB play, his batting average ranks eighth, his on-base percentage ranks 36th, and he is 27th in the league in slugging.
+- Among qualifying batters in MLB action, his batting average ranks ninth, his on-base percentage ranks 39th, and he is 35th in the league in slugging.

-- In 31.0% of his games this year, Taveras has had at least one RBI.
-He's picked up more than one in 14.1% and driven in three or more of his team's runs in six contests.
+- In 30.6% of his games this season, Taveras has driven in at least one run.
+In 10 of those games (13.9%) he recorded two or more RBI, while accounting for three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.